How to Grill Without a Grill: The Ultimate Guide

 We all love that smoky, scorched flavor you get from cooking on a grill.
 But what happens if you don't have one of those hefty, outdoor grills or a backyard to cook in?
 Well, luckily, we've got a few tips and tricks to help you to replicate that flavor indoors.

-We asked our barbecue chefs for their best advice when it comes to indoor grilling.
-All you need's a griddle pan and your favorite meat and veg for some indoor grilling magic!
+We asked our barbecue chefs for their best advice when it comes to indoor grilling, and they didn't disappoint.

 Grilling is usually associated with outdoor, coal-fired, or gas-driven barbecues.
 You cook your meat and vegetables on a grill plate, which is held over open flames.
 You can add seasoning and sauces to your food and let it sear quickly, at a high temperature.